- This vintage pressing of McCartney’s 1971 Classic boasts outstanding sound and exceptionally quiet vinyl on both sides

 Country Of Origin

 Some record collecting audiophiles seek out pressings that were produced in the country where the artist is from, or in some cases, the country where the music was recorded.
-Many times, that’s a good way to go, but it is not a hard and fast rule that guarantees you a good pressing.
+That’s not a bad way to go, but it is not a hard and fast rule that guarantees you a good pressing.

 There are actually great Brit pressings for Ram and great domestic pressings, but there are a heckuva lot more terrible to mediocre sounding versions from both countries.